cleolibrary/CLEO-Redux/docs/using-fxt.md

 CLEO loads FXT files on startup and merges their content in a single dictionary.
 It also monitors the files and reloads them if any change is made.

-You can also find an editor for FXT files on the cleo.li website: https://cleo.li/download.html
+You can also download an editor for FXT files from the [CLEO library website](https://cleo.li/download.html).

 To display the custom content in game, use the `Text` class.
-The key defined in the FXT file is usually the first argument to Text commands, e.g.
+The key defined in the FXT file is usually the first argument to the `Text` class methods, e.g.

 ```
-Text.PrintHelp('KEY1') // will display <TEXT1>
+Text.PrintHelp('KEY1') // displays <TEXT1>
 ```

-You can find the commands available in each game in the Sanny Builder Library, e.g. for San Andreas: DE https://library.sannybuilder.com/#/sa_unreal/classes/Text
+You can find the commands available in each game in the Sanny Builder Library, e.g. [for San Andreas: DE](https://library.sannybuilder.com/#/sa_unreal/classes/Text).

 ## FxtStore